-If the colors in your Instagram post seem a little 'off', this issue is caused by Photoshop and the color profiles of your media, which Iconosquare currently doesn't support in their original form.
+If the colors in your Instagram post seem a little 'off', this issue is caused by the color profiles of your media.

-To convert an existing design to sRGB, you need to:
+If you want to convert an existing file to sRGB, you need to:

 - Open your design in Photoshop